gsheng0/BirdDefense/README.md

 * When dragging, a circle will appear signifying the range of attack that tower has
 * Towers can be placed anywher on the map

+## Setup
+1. Download repository
+2. Make sure all files have been compiled
+3. Run the "Runner.java" file

+## Screenshots